matshaba/Quantum-Gravity-Dynamics/insights-of-QGD.md

 Step 4-5: quantum field theory (QFT paper)
 Step 5-6: the propagator-Pochhammer connection (this session) Step 6-7: dark matter replacement (dark matter framework)

+QGD does not modify General Relativity.
+It performs a change of variable — from the metric `g_μν` to the covector `σ_μ` — and the new variable turns out to have a more natural quantum origin, a more tractable propagator, and a richer solution space.

+In that new variable, GR is a one-line consequence (`∇²σ = 0`).
+Everything else — quantum corrections, PN series, WdW cosmology, the Kerr metric in one formula, the exact quantum force law — is a different feature of the same σ-field operating in different regimes.
+The theory is not larger than GR; it is GR plus the propagating sector of its own fundamental variable.

+Whether the propagating sector is physically real — whether gravitational waves truly carry a third polarisation, whether the Lee-Wick ghost is physical or purely virtual, whether the WdW bounce actually prevents the Big Bang singularity — these are open questions.
+But the framework is internally coherent.

 The novel structural insights — the WKB phase as fundamental variable, the metric as composite, the Asymptotic Merger Theorem, the renormalon-like PN pole — are genuinely new ideas that would be valuable even if the full theory is wrong.
 The open problems are real.
 The theory is not yet quantized in the full sense.
 The Ladder B seed is not independently derived.
 The NLO spin-orbit prediction may be wrong.